ChrisSingendonk/ClientsideNetworkControl/README.md

+Welcome to the repo!
+Thanks for checking things out.

+First and foremost, you are hereby invited to collaborate on these projects!

+ - *and quickly a grievance*
-**Unfortunately rather than address a matter with respect, or at all, when a consumer/user has a question, several parties have opted to get all content on CSingendonks account hidden from the public.
+   **Unfortunately** rather than address a matter with respect, or at all, when a consumer/user has a question, several parties have opted to get all content on CSingendonks account hidden from the public.
 All without a single response, or attempt to even acknowledge anything was happening at all, by multiple representatives, contacted through multiple channels of communication.
 All without a single response.
 The absence of any input from these individuals and organizations is unprofesional and does no favours to any of the involved (or not involved, rather).
 The contents of this repo are not only documentation but working examples and a call to action.
 Please take 2 minutes to consider the information in this readme file before making any assumptions.
 Thank You.

+# ClientsideNetworkControl
 The snapshot that’s been released isn't meant to be a polished, fully functional product; it’s intentionally bare-bones—a minimal demo meant to showcase some of the key functionalities that are under active refinement behind the scenes in the private project.
 Here’s what’s happening:

 A Showcase, Not the Full Project: The publicly available version is an incomplete snapshot.
 It's like a teaser that highlights core features of the ClientsideNetworkControl project without presenting all the robust integrations and refined functionality currently being developed privately.
 Think of it as a work-in-progress demo that illustrates the vision and direction of the project while intentionally leaving room for collaborative input and further development.